-Tourists can enjoy exciting endless adventurous wildlife safaris, luxury and discovery opportunities just within the borders of a single country.
+Tourists can enjoy exciting endless adventurous wildlife safaris, luxury, and discovery opportunities just within the borders of a single country.

 With an energetic urban setting, Nairobi– the capital of Kenya – is known for its opulence of beauty, diverse cultures, monuments, landmarks, and wildlife.
-The city is replete with activities and serves as a perfect choice for visitors looking to enjoy a fascinating nightlife, delicious dining, and great sports options.
+The city is replete with activities and serves as a perfect choice for visitors looking to enjoy the fascinating nightlife, delicious dining, and great sports options.
 Nairobi National Park, Giraffe Centre, Karen Blixen Museum, Bomas of Kenya, Muthaiga Country Club, and Ngong Hills are some of the top-notch places to visit in Nairobi.

 2. Kenyan Coast

 The coast of Kenya is an exquisite place to relax and discover the glamorous taste of the African tropics.
 This part of Kenya is filled to the brim with extensive coral reefs, marine life, and exotic beaches.
 Mombasa, Malindi, and Lamu Island are cultural melting points and introduce Kenya’s long, striking history and shoreline activities.
 Along the Indian Ocean coastline, you can experience water surfing, boarding, windsurfing, deep-sea fishing, snorkeling, and other fun water sports.
-Haller Park, Diani Beach, Fort Jesus, Mida Creek, Old Town, Mombasa Marine National Park and Reserve, North and South Coast beaches, Mamba Village Centre and Malindi Marine National Park are the top-rated tourist attractions in the Kenyan Coast.
+Haller Park, Diani Beach, Fort Jesus, Mida Creek, Old Town, Mombasa Marine National Park and Reserve, North and South Coast beaches, Mamba Village Centre, and Malindi Marine National Park are the top-rated tourist attractions in the Kenyan Coast.

 3. South Rift